How to Can Sweet Corn Yourself

 That works great, if you like corn to end up in your sink.

 And once you start to remove the corn, the cob gets smaller and goes into that little whole, no so good idea then.
 Waste of corn.

-What I found works better is taking the Pampered Chef Kernel Cutter, put the cob inside the bundt pan, instead of the on top of the hole.
+What I found works better is taking a kernel cutter, put the cob inside the bundt pan, instead of the on top of the hole.
 The corn doesn’t go flying everywhere.

 TIP: Corn expands, so only fill with corn up to the neck of the jar (where it starts to narrow).

 How to Can Corn | Sweet Corn Canning

 - Boil the lids to sterilize (until the water boils)

 - Fill pint jars with corn below the neck of the jar (corn expands so leave space!)